 - Form Intro: The Form Intro is made up of several elements that pulls information from your profile and what you previously entered:

 - Form Title as defined in the form details page.

 - Form Description as defined in the form details page.

 - Logo as defined in your business profile.

 - Business name

-Suitable for applications where you are collecting personal details about the applicant.
+- Applicant Info: This Quick Set is suitable for applications where you are collecting personal details about the applicant.
 The set includes:

 - Name of organization including a searchable list of organizations already on our platform.